Identifying Birds By Sound

 Finally, don't worry if you cannot identify a particular song.
 Stick with it; in time, your identification skills will improve.
 It's important to spend as much time as possible listening to the songs and separating the ones you know from those your don't know.
 By doing so, you will become familiar with songs of birds which you can't yet identify.
 You will be surprised at how quickly your bird-song identification skills will improve.

-[some birds are easier to identify by their colours like the Blue Tit] Writing down what a bird sounds like is not as easy as what it looks like and when you ask two people to describe a sound in words you will rarely get the same description.
-There are a number of thingsthat you must take note of when translating what you hear into words
+Writing down what a bird sounds like is not as easy as what it looks like, and when you ask two people to describe a sound in words you will rarely get the same description.
+There are a number of things that you must take note of when translating what you hear into words:

 The best way of identifying bird songs is to record them.
-Mini-Disc recorders are very useful.
-They are very small and the quality of the records will be very good.
-Of course you will also need a good microphone.
+These days, recordings can be made on most smartphones.
+You may also need a good microphone.
 Some of the best are made in Sweden.
 Check out www.telinga.com for more information.
 Many of the home video cameras have quite good built-in microphones and you could use one of these to record your sounds.

 Using a bird book to identify your mystery singer can be very difficult and misleading.
 If you look at the sound descriptions for the same bird in a number of bird identification guides you will usually find them to be different.
 One book might describe a sound as a long descending "pheeeeuu" while another might describe it as a long descending "zeeeeeew".